etcyl/embedded-os/README.md

 # embedded-os
-Various assignments from an embedded OS course.
+Various programming assignments in C from an embedded OS course.